2023 Most Popular Psychology Associate Degree Schools in Ohio

 Read full report on Psychology at Owens Community College

-A rank of #3 on this year’s list means University of Cincinnati - Blue Ash College is a great place for psychology students working on their associate degree.
-UC Blue Ash College is a moderately-sized public school located in the suburb of Blue Ash.
+Out of the 11 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Blue Ash College landed the # 3 spot on the list.
+UC Blue Ash College is a moderately-sized public school located in the large suburb of Blue Ash.

 Of the 41 students majoring in psychology at UC Blue Ash College, 22% are male and 78% are female.